skipster1337/dotfiles/README.md

 Here you will find configs for i3 (and i3bar and i3status), openbox, tint2, conky, rofi, dunst and much more.

 # Structure
 This repo contains configs of various stages of completion: the first batch is made for Arc-Dark, the second is for Fluent-Grey, and the third and current one is for Fluent-Red.
 I don't work as much on my older configs, solely because I don't use them.

+**Update**: I have recently updated my fluent-grey config.

-I also have configs for Debian to replicate the Openbox environment of Crunchbang, made to work with Bunsen-Faenza icons and the Bunsen-He theme.
+I also have configs for Debian to replicate the Openbox environment of Crunchbang, made to work with [Bunsen-Faenza](https://github.com/BunsenLabs/bunsen-faenza-icon-theme) icons and the [Bunsen-He](https://github.com/BunsenLabs/bunsen-themes) theme.
 On Openbox I use the [Openbox Applications Menu](https://github.com/Lestibournes/Openbox-Applicatons-Menu) for my pipe menu because it's easy to install and configure.

+As a little gimmick I use the [i3spotifystatus](https://github.com/rpieja/i3spotifystatus) script and slightly modified it.

 # Fonts
 Here are all the main fonts used in these configs:
-- In my Fluent rice I use Cantarell for the UI,  MesloLGS NF for the terminal and ZSH, Open Sans in i3bar and FontAwesome 6 for icons in i3bar (optional, uncomment lines in i3 config and i3status to enable).
+- In my Fluent rice I use Cantarell for the UI,  MesloLGS NF for the terminal and ZSH and FontAwesome 6 for icons in i3bar (optional, uncomment lines in i3 config and i3status to enable).
 - For my Debian rice I use FreeSans for the UI, Lato Black for the titlebars, and Noto Mono for the terminal and monospace font (all fonts available in stock Debian).

 # Credits